Vignesh-Ram-ViRa/vira_services/DEPLOYMENT_INSTRUCTIONS.md

 SUPABASE_DATABASE_PASSWORD=YOUR-SUPABASE-PASSWORD
 ```

+**🔥 Important:**
-**🔥 Important:** Replace the Supabase values with your actual connection details from Step 1!
+- Replace the Supabase values with your actual connection details from Step 1!
+- Update frontend URLs as you deploy each application
+- Leave unused frontend URL slots empty (they'll be ignored)

 ---